leonidk/physical_simulation/README.md

 ## Example Usage

 We ran our experiments using Python 3.6 on both Mac OS X and Linux.
 Dependencies include numpy, scipy, and various other optimization packages if using their solvers (e.g. cma for CMA-ES and dlib for MaxLIPO).
-In order to run the code, you will need to build the Box2D Engine using premake5 and execute optimize.py from the `Testbed/` folder.
+In order to run the code, you will need to build the Box2D Engine using premake5 with the gmake action and execute optimize.py from the `Testbed/` folder.

 ```
 python optimize.py --part 3 random --opt_iters 100 --exp_iters 100